-Further details of directors' and chief executive's emoluments are included in Note 8 to the consolidated financial statements.
+The directors' and chief executive's emoluments are included in Note 8 to the consolidated financial statements.

-31. FINANCIAL INSTRUMENTS BY CATEGORY
+30. FINANCIAL INSTRUMENTS BY CATEGORY

 The carrying amounts of each of the categories of financial instruments at the end of the reporting period are as follows: